awesome31/rohit-career-book/android/GeoQuiz/concepts.md

-# Concepts Learnt
+# Android Development Concepts

+## Entry Point

-1. By default the entry point of an android application is the MainActivity file.
+By default, the entry point of an Android application is the `MainActivity` file.
+This file acts as the initial point of interaction for users, setting the stage for the app’s functionality and user experience.

-2. Layouts are defined using an xml file.
-There are primarily two types of views that exist in layout:
-    1. View => These control the layout of a particular element.
-Classes like TextView or ButtonView extend from the View class.
-    2. ViewGroup => These are not rendered on the mobile device but rather, control the way the View elements are laid out on the screen.
-    3. For each View element we create a separate tag in our XML file.
-Each XML element has an attribute.
-    4. Each XML element can contain children.
-Children are other XML elements nested inside a particular element.

-3. We can reference **resources** in our XML files and our activity files.
-Resources can be strings, images etc.
+## Layouts

+Layouts in Android are defined using XML files.
+There are two main types of views that exist within these layouts: the **View** and the **ViewGroup**.
+A **View** controls the layout of a particular element, with classes like `TextView` or `ButtonView` extending from the `View` class.
+Meanwhile, a **ViewGroup** is not rendered on the mobile device but is crucial in controlling how the `View` elements are arranged on the screen.
+Each `View` element corresponds to a separate tag in the XML file, where each XML element has its own attributes and can contain nested children elements.

+## Resources

+Within the XML and activity files, it is possible to reference various **resources**.
+These resources can be strings, images, or other content that the application uses.

+## Design Preview

-4. We can preview the XML that we have created using the Design Preview tab in the Android editor.
-We also have a list of attributes that we can add to each
+Android Studio’s Design Preview tab allows developers to visualize the XML layouts they create.
+This tab also provides a list of attributes that can be added to each XML element, enhancing the overall development process.

-   XML element.
+## XML Layout to View Object

-5. Each XML Layout file that we create needs to be converted into View Objects in our Kotlin code.
-This is done by an Activity.
-   We inflate the layout (create an object from the layout file) and then set the content view using the setContentView function.
+Every XML layout file must be converted into `View` objects in Kotlin code.
+This task is handled by an Activity, which inflates the layout—creating an object from the layout file—and then sets the content view using the `setContentView` function.

+## Resources Definition

-6. A layout is a resource.
-A resource is a piece of your application that is not code – things like image files, audio files, and XML files.
+A layout is considered a resource.
+In the context of Android development, a resource is any part of your application that isn’t code, such as image files, audio files, and XML files.

+## Event Listeners

-7. We can attach listeners to each view to listen to click events or any other event that we want to use.
-Android development is an event driven system and based on these events we react or change the UI.
-When building Android applications, Android studio uses Android asset packaging tool to take the layout files and convert them into View object.
-The LayoutInflater class does this inflation.
+It is possible to attach listeners to each view to monitor click events or any other events.
+Android development operates on an event-driven system, meaning that the UI reacts or changes based on these events.
+The Android Asset Packaging Tool (AAPT) is used by Android Studio to take the layout files and convert them into `View` objects.
+The `LayoutInflater` class plays a key role in this inflation process.

+## Architectural Patterns

-8. There are a lot of different architectural patterns there in Android Development and all of them have the Model part in common.
-Models essentially contains the data that we want our activities to use.
+In Android development, various architectural patterns exist, all sharing the Model component.
+Models essentially contain the data that activities need to use.

+## Tools Attributes

+Using the `tools` attributes on XML tags ensures that dynamic content is correctly previewed during development.

+## View Bindings

+Instead of obtaining references to views and then attaching listeners or changing content, a more efficient approach is to use view bindings.
+View Bindings facilitate cleaner code and ensure the correct typing of XML elements.

+## Screen Density Pixels

+Android devices come in a wide variety of shapes and sizes.
+Even just among phones, specifications such as screen size and resolution vary widely.
+Modern phones have pixel densities ranging from less than 300 pixels per inch to more than 800 pixels per inch.
+What happens when you want to display the same UI on different density screens?
+Or when the user configures a larger-than-default text size?
+It would be a very frustrating user experience if your button were tiny on one device and massive on another.
+To provide a consistent experience on all devices, Android provides density-independent dimension units that you can use to get the same size on different screen densities.
+Android translates these units using the device’s defined density bucket to pixels at runtime, so there is no tricky math for you to do.
+These density buckets range from low density (LDPI) to medium density (MDPI) to high density (HDPI) and all the way up to extra-extra-extra-high density (XXXHDPI)

+Sills, Bryan; Gardner, Brian; Marsicano, Kristin; Stewart, Chris.
+Android Programming (Big Nerd Ranch Guides) (p.
+109).
+Pearson Education.
+Kindle Edition.

+## Best Practices

+It's always a good practice to separate reusable code into functions that can be invoked from different places within an application.
+This approach not only promotes code reusability but also enhances the maintainability and readability of the codebase.